Program Directors

 Addressing overlapping territories, private lands, submerged land and waterways

-The Duty to Consult and Accommodate – its origins, recent case law developments and current practices
+The Duty to Consult and Accommodate – its origins, recent case law developments and practical strategies

 Consultation approaches, policies and perspectives across Canada, including best practices